Venkat-Gorla/smartmeal-serverless/README.md

 # 🍱 Smart Meals Platform

-A personal project to design and prototype a full-stack, event-driven, serverless meals application — built for learning, and future extensibility.
+A personal project to design and prototype a full-stack meals application — built for learning, and future extensibility.

-**“SmartMeal”** — Meal sharing with image uploads, real-time voting, and notification via microservices on AWS using event-driven SNS and DynamoDB.
-Built in Node.js, deployed with serverless infra.
+**SmartMeal** — A meal-sharing platform featuring image uploads, real-time voting, and notifications.
+Built with Node.js microservices on AWS using event-driven architecture (SNS, EventBridge, DynamoDB), and deployed with fully managed serverless infrastructure.

 ## 📑 Table of Contents